delta-G/R4_Touch/README.md

 The library contains a class called `TouchSensor`.

-The constructor for a `TouchSensor` object takes two arguments.
-The first is the pin number to be used and the second is a threshold value for determining a touch.
+The constructor for a `TouchSensor` object takes no arguments.

-There is a `begin()` function that must be called for each pin in `setup()`.
+There is a `begin(pin, threshold)` function that must be called for each sensor in `setup()` to initialize the sensor.
+The arguments are `int pin` which sets the pin to be used, and `uint16_t threshold` which sets the threshold for determining touches.

 The `read()` function returns true if the sensor is touched, otherwise false.
 The raw reading from the touch unit will be compared to the threshold value for the sensor to determine if the sensor is touched or not.
 Raw values greater than the threshold value indicate a touch.

 The `readRaw()` function will get the raw reading from the unit.
 This can be handy to help determine what to use for the threshold if the default values don't work.

+The `readReference()` function will get the raw reading from the reference counter.
+This can be needed when tuning sensors.

-The `read()` and `readRaw()` functions DO NOT trigger a measurement of the sensor.
+The `read()`, `readRaw()`, and `readReference()` functions DO NOT trigger a measurement of the sensor by themselves.
 They are only returning the last read values.
 In free-running mode this will always be a recent number since the code is restarting itself.
 Otherwise you must use `TouchSensor::start()` or `TouchSensor::startSingle()` to trigger a new measurement.

 There are also `setThreshold(uint16_t)` and `getThreshold()` functions for the threshold value if you need to change or access it.